Overview

 Canyoning

 The canyoning at Bungonia is similar to some of the longer canyons in the Kanangra-Boyd area, featuring relatively open canyons with rock that gets slippery when wet and can be quite loose.
 Scrambling and route-finding skills are necessary and they are recommended for more experienced parties.
-The most popular canyons are Jerrara Creek and Bungonia Creek.
+The most popular canyons are Jerrara Creek and Bungonia Creek, which also flow into Bungonia NP.
 Spring Creek used to be a popular trip, but it is closed because of loose rock.
 Long Gully is open, although NPWS advises against trips there for the same reason.

 Canoeing/Kayaking